AVADHOOT888/-JSON-based-Inventory-Management-System-ETG-Skill-India-Internship/README.md

 # I have added 5 features per product id:
-Product name
+1. Product name<br>
-Price
-Quantity
+2. Price<br>
+3. Quantity<br>
-Date of Manufacture
+4. Date of Manufacture<br>
-Date of Expiry
+5. Date of Expiry<br>

 # My project can do the following things:
-1.Adding items to the inventory
+1. Adding items to the inventory<br>
-2.Updating the inventory after adding items 3.Purchaing items by Customers from the Inventory 4.Updating the inventory after purchase
+2. Updating the inventory after adding items<br>
+3. Purchaing items by Customers from the Inventory<br>
+4. Updating the inventory after purchase<br>
-5.Generating the bill after every purchase of product 6.Generates sales.json file which contains all the transactions.
+5. Generating the bill after every purchase of product<br>
+6. Generates sales.json file which contains all the transactions.<br>

 #About: